azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Publish the ChatMessageSentimentProcessorFunction Function App project to the Function App you had provisioned for it.
+1. Publish the ChatMessageSentimentProcessorFunction Function App project to the Function App you had provisioned for it

 _Exit criteria_:

-- The Output dialog indicates your publish was successful.
+- The Output dialog indicates your publish was successful

 ### Task 2: Publish the ChatWebApp

 _Tasks to complete_:

-1. Publish the ChatWebApp to the Web App you had provisioned for it.
+1. Publish the ChatWebApp to the Web App you had provisioned for it

 _Exit criteria_: